ezgisenn/google-in-a-day/readme.md

-# Project 1: Google in a Day
+# Project 1: Google in a Day (CrawlBerry 🍓)

 ## Overview
-"Google in a Day" is a minimalist web crawler and search engine built entirely from scratch using only Python's built-in libraries.
-It features a modern web interface for managing concurrent crawling tasks and querying indexed data.
+"CrawlBerry" is a minimalist, concurrent web crawler and real-time search engine built entirely from scratch using only Python's built-in libraries.
+It features a modern, strawberry-themed dashboard for managing concurrent crawling tasks, monitoring system health, and querying indexed data.

 ## Requirements
 - Python 3.x
-- **No external dependencies** (No Flask, Django, Requests, BeautifulSoup, etc.).
-The project strictly adheres to using native Python modules.
+- **No external dependencies** (No Flask, Django, Requests, BeautifulSoup, Scrapy, etc.).
+The project strictly adheres to using native Python modules (`threading`, `urllib`, `html.parser`, `http.server`, `json`).

 ## How to Run
 1. Open your terminal and navigate to the root directory of the project.